Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Experiment

 \section{Experiment}

-In this section, we present an overview of our experimental setup and proceed to conduct a comprehensive evaluation and comparison of the proposed method on three datasets: two real nighttime ReID datasets and one synthetic ReID dataset.
-We follow the common evaluation protocol in the field of ReID.
-We employ two standard metrics: the Cumulative Matching Characteristic (CMC) curve and the mean Average Precision (mAP).
+In this section, we present the experimental setup and the comprehensive evaluation and comparison of the proposed method on three datasets, including two real nighttime ReID datasets and one synthetic ReID dataset.
+In addition, we perform an ablation study to justify the effectiveness of each component in the proposed method.